tsinis/slide_puzzle/README.md

 ## Tests

-The code is about 100% covered covered by the unit/widget tests.
+The code is almost 100% covered covered by the unit/widget tests.
 To run all unit and widget tests use the following command:

 ```sh
 flutter test --coverage --test-randomize-ordering-seed random